Sanyam8055/100-Days-of-ML/README.md

 - Completed one assignment of SHALA2020 with begineers testing code of pandas and numpy on movie dataset and train dataset of people who left an org after undergoing changes.
 - Done all the Data Preprosseing and Visualization on both the datasets.
 ## Day 27 (20-04-20) : Planer Data Classification
-- Completed week 3 of Deep learning.AI with a programming assignment on Forward and Backward Propogation of Neutral Network
+- Completed week 3rd of Deep learning.AI with a programming assignment on Forward and Backward Propogation of Neutral Network
 - Implemented a Neural Network with Relu activation followed by tanh and signmoid on flower dataset.
+## Day 28 (21-04-20) : Deep Neural Network Application
+- Completed Neural Network and Deep Learning course of deeplearning.ai.
+- Implemented grader functions such as linear_forward_activation, linear_backward_activations to update the parameters after every desent.
+- Used these fucntions to train a Binary Classifier of Cats in separate notebook.